 This cache is located near where the Burger Queen Restaurant in Hodgenville Kentucky was located and like in so many other small communities this restaurant was one of the few places to eat in town.
 The Burger Queen in Elizabethtown was converted into a Subway and surprisingly the Druther’s Restaurant in Campbellsville and Princeton Kentucky were purchased by the local franchise owners and are still open today.
 I can still remember the fried zucchini that was on the salad bar.
 Do You Remember?

-Cache is a camoed Z lock bag with only a logbook
+Cache is a old hidakey box with only a logbook